fetchai/agents-aea/docs/quickstart.md

 ## Communication via envelopes and messages

 AEAs use envelopes containing messages for communication.
-To learn more check out the next section in the getting started series.
+To learn more check out the <a href="../core-components-1/">next section</a> in the getting started series.

 ## Usage of the stub connection

-In this demo we use a stub connection to send envelopes to and receive envelopes from the AEA.
+In this demo we use a stub connection (`fetchai/stub0.15.0`) to send envelopes to and receive envelopes from the AEA.

-The stub connection is already added to the AEA by default.

 A stub connection provides an I/O reader and writer.
 It uses two files for communication: one for incoming envelopes and the other for outgoing envelopes.